Skip to content

 Show Answer

-You’re hiring your first platform engineer.
-Two candidates: one is a brilliant infrastructure engineer with deep Kubernetes expertise but has never worked on developer-facing tools.
+Scenario: You are hiring your first platform engineer.
+You have two final candidates: one is a brilliant infrastructure engineer with deep Kubernetes expertise but has never worked on developer-facing tools.
 The other is a solid (not exceptional) backend engineer who previously built internal developer tooling and has strong communication skills.
 Who do you hire?

 Show Answer

 Hire the backend engineer with developer tooling experience.
-Platform engineering is fundamentally about building for other engineers, and user empathy is harder to teach than Kubernetes.
-The infrastructure expert may build technically impressive systems that nobody wants to use, while the tooling engineer will build things developers actually adopt.
-You can pair them with infrastructure depth through documentation, pairing, and training.
-Note: this answer changes if you already have strong DX skills on the team and specifically need infrastructure depth.
+Platform engineering is fundamentally about building products for other engineers, and user empathy is much harder to teach than Kubernetes administration.
+The infrastructure expert might build technically impressive systems that no one wants to use, while the tooling engineer will build things developers actually adopt.
+You can pair them with infrastructure depth later through documentation, pairing, or subsequent hires, but losing developer trust early on will doom the platform.

-Scenario: Your platform team has been in “collaboration mode” with the payments team for 8 months, jointly developing a new deployment pipeline.
-The payments team loves it, but two other teams are waiting for the same capability.
+Scenario: Your platform team has been in ‘collaboration mode’ with the payments team for 8 months, jointly developing a new deployment pipeline.
+The payments team loves it, but two other product teams are now waiting for the exact same capability.
 What do you do?

 Show Answer

 It is time to transition from Collaboration to X-as-a-Service.
 Eight months of collaboration means you should have learned enough to generalize the solution.
-Steps: (1) Extract the payments-specific parts from the general capability.
-(2) Build a self-service interface that does not require platform team involvement.
-(3) Move to Facilitating mode with the next two teams — help them adopt the self-service tool rather than building it with them.
-(4) Set a deadline for fully transitioning payments to the self-service model too.
+First, extract the payments-specific parts from the general capability and build a self-service interface that does not require platform team involvement.
+Finally, move to Facilitating mode with the next two teams—help them adopt the self-service tool rather than building it with them.
+Setting a deadline for fully transitioning payments to the self-service model will ensure the platform team can scale its impact.

 Show Answer